 I am taking on an increasing amount of couples work and am happy to see parents and children over the age of 11 together to explore family difficulties such as communication issues and conflict.
 I have many years of experience facilitating group work as well as couples interventions.
 I have set up and facilitated groups supporting vulnerable adults: especially men at risk of suicide.
 I can also offer a range of training and workshops - some of which could be delivered in the day time by prior arrangement.
 Please contact me to discuss your requirements.

-I offer evening and weekend appointments, and home visits by arrangement (subject to location and availability).
+I offer evening and weekend appointments as well as appointments during the daytime, and home visits by arrangement (subject to location and availability).

 I am DBS checked and fully covered by professional indemnity insurance.